Music Appreciation: Andantino (Symphonic Metamorphosis) by Paul Hindemith

 Over a year ago, I discussed the march from Symphonic Metamorphosis here on the blog and commented that I’d eventually talk about the other movements in this fantastic piece.
 Why wait any longer?
 Today I’ll be talking about the third movement.

 As with the other movements of this work, Hindemith used a piece by Carl Maria von Weber as the foundation to build upon.
 In this case, it was a piano duet from a set of six pieces (Op.
 10, No. 2).
-I did manage to track down a YouTube video of the set – click here if you’d like to hear the original piano form (it starts at 3:14 in case the link is wonky).
+[I’d found a recording of the piano duet, but it’s since been removed from YouTube.
+So here’s my clarinet choir version of the piano duet)

 So without further ado, let’s listen to the piece: